natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

 Before the user starts the calibration process, we highly recommended sensitivity analysis using the observed runoff data.
 The sensitivity analysis will define the parameters that influence model outputs the most.
 The calibration can then focus on highly sensitive parameters followed by less sensitive ones.

 As with all models, model uncertainty is inherent and must be considered when analyzing results for decision making.
-The model is therefore essentially driven more by parameter values (Z, Kc, root depth) then by the individual physical hydrologic processes taking place in the watershed.
+The model is therefore essentially driven more by parameter values (Z, :math:`K_c`, root depth) then by the individual physical hydrologic processes taking place in the watershed.
 Since these parameter values are often obtained from literature or experimental studies under varied conditions, a range of values are usually available (see data sources).
 InVEST Water Yield model uncertainty is best addressed by performing model simulations under maximum, minimum and mean parameter values.
 Doing so will provide a range of outputs corresponding to plausible actual conditions.

 References
 ==========